wangyxxjtu/label_image_script/README.md

  * requests
  * json

-Install python 3.6 and pip, then
+Install python 3.6 and pip, and install the requirements:
 ``` bash
 pip install python-qt5 requests json
 ```

-Then, run the main.py to annotate image
+Then, run the main.py to start:
 ``` bash
 python main.py
 ```